Academic Model Providing Access to Healthcare: Mission

-AMPATH's approach to healthcare places a strong emphasis on patient-centered care rather than solely focusing on the disease itself.
-This commitment to holistic care means that AMPATH responds to the various needs of patients, including addressing issues such as hunger, unemployment, discrimination, and abuse.
-As a result, AMPATH not only provides treatment for over 140,000 individuals living with HIV across more than 60 urban and rural clinic sites in western Kenya but also collaborates with the UN World Food Programme to provide daily meals for 31,000 individuals affected by HIV.
-Additionally, AMPATH supports orphaned or vulnerable children by assisting with school fees, nutrition, and other forms of aid, benefiting more than 20,000 children impacted by HIV/AIDS.
-The program has also enrolled over 10,000 patients in income security initiatives, including agricultural extension services, micro-finance, and small business ventures.
-Moreover, AMPATH conducts prevention and early treatment programs that demonstrate the effectiveness of community-based efforts in significantly reducing the spread of HIV/AIDS.
+In AMPATH's definition of "healthcare," the focus is on the patient, not the disease.
+If a patient is hungry, or without a job, or is the victim of discrimination or abuse, AMPATH will respond, a commitment that leads inexorably toward holistic care.
+Therefore, AMPATH not only treats over 140,000 HIV-positive persons at over 60 urban and rural clinic sites throughout western Kenya.
+It also partners with the UN World Food Programme to feed 31,000 HIV-affected persons daily, provide school fees, nutrition, and other assistance over 20,000 children left orphaned or vulnerable due to HIV/AIDS, and has enrolled 10,000-plus patients in income security programs, including agricultural extension services, micro-finance and small business initiatives.
+The program also conducts prevention and early treatment programs that demonstrate a community-based effort that can virtually halt the spread of HIV/AIDS.

-AMPATH places great importance on local leadership to ensure the sustainability of global health initiatives.
-Therefore, all of AMPATH's programs are led and implemented by Kenyan professionals.
-Sustainability is ingrained at every level of AMPATH, as evidenced by the utilization of an advanced electronic medical record system, OpenMRS (Open Medical Records System), which enables cost savings through task-shifting in clinical care.
-This system is now hosted at over 100 sites worldwide.
-AMPATH also prioritizes program integration with the Kenyan government through a partnership with the Ministry of Health, ensuring long-term sustainability.
-Additionally, AMPATH focuses on empowering patients to achieve income security, with the goal of enabling them to contribute financially to their own healthcare.
+Local leadership is the key to sustainability of any global health effort, so all of AMPATH's programming is led and implemented by Kenyans.
+Sustainability is a core component of AMPATH at every level, as evidenced by the use of an advanced electronic medical record system to enable cost savings through task-shifting in clinical care (over 100 sites globally now host the AMPATH-originated Open Medical Records System, OpenMRS), overall program integration with the Kenyan government through a new partnership with the Ministry of Health, and a focus on developing income security for patients who will one day be able to pay for the care they receive.

-Through the program, nearly 1,000 Kenyan and American medical students have received training.
-AMPATH has secured significant funding, with over $59 million received from prominent organizations such as the National Institutes of Health (NIH) and the Gates Foundation.
+Nearly 1,000 Kenyan and American medical students have been trained through this program, and AMPATH has received over $59 million in funding from large groups like NIH and the Gates Foundation.

 Programs

 Agriculture & Nutrition

-Many patients require more than just anti-retroviral drugs to achieve full recovery, as malnutrition and food insecurity often pose additional challenges.
-To address this, the partnership has implemented various initiatives to promote the overall health and well-being of its patients, including food support, agricultural, and nutrition programs.
-Collaborating with the World Food Program (WFP) and the United States Agency for International Development (USAID), the partnership has established high-production farms aimed at fostering local self-sustainability rather than solely relying on food distribution.
-Furthermore, a nutrition program is in place, providing nutrition assessment, education, and counseling to individuals.
+For many patients, anti-retroviral drugs alone are not enough for full recovery, because of malnutrition and food insecurity.
+The partnership made the effort to ensure the full health and prosperity of its patients by setting up food support, agricultural, and nutrition programs.
+In conjunction with the World Food Programme (WFP) and United States Agency for International Development, high-production farms were established in order to advance local self-sustainability in addition to mere food distribution.
+Additionally there is a nutrition program offering nutrition assessment, education and counseling.

-To ensure efficient food distribution and management, a comprehensive electronic system called the Nutritional Information System (NIS) has been developed by the School of Industrial Engineering at Purdue University.
-This system records, organizes, and facilitates effective food distribution, enhancing the overall effectiveness of the programs.
+A comprehensive electronic system designed by the School of Industrial Engineering at Purdue University called Nutritional Information System (NIS) is used to record, organize, and assist effective food distribution.